Ccode-lang/drumbash/README.md

 chmod +x drum.sh
 ```
 # Installing plugins
 Put the .drum plugins in the plugins folder and list there names in the drumrc file.
+> make sure you end the drumrc in a newline!!!!!!
 example plugins content:
 ```
 plugins